A note on Morita equivalence to graph inverse semigroups: Path Categories

 If $S$ is an inverse semigroup satisfying (P3), then for each nonzero idempotent $e$ there is a unique maximal idempotent $e^{\circ}$ such that $e \leq e^{\circ}$.
 We recall the definition of the path category $P(S)$ from \cite{REU2018}.
 The objects are the maximal idempotents of $S$.
 The arrows in $P(S)$ are the pairs $(e, s)$ such that $s^*s$ is maximal and $({ss^*})^{\circ} = e$.
 Composition is given by

 provided $s^*s = f$.

 \begin{prop} Suppose $S$ is an inverse semigroup with $0$ satisfying (P3) and (P4).
 Then $P(S)$ is equivalent to $L(S)$. \end{prop} \begin{proof} It is straightforward to verify that $P(S)$ embeds in $L(S)$ as the subcategory of triples $(e,s,s^*s)$ where $e$ and $s^*s$ are maximal idempotents.
-As remarked earlier, two objects $e,f$ in $L(S)$ are isomorphic if and only if $e \mathcal{D} f$.
+As remarked in the preliminaries section, two objects $e,f$ in $L(S)$ are isomorphic if and only if $e \mathcal{D} f$.
 Therefore, by (P4), the inclusion of $P(S)$ into $L(S)$ is an equivalence of categories. \end{proof}

 Thus we quickly derive the following corollary as a consequence of the result of Funk, Lawson, and Steinberg (see Theorem \ref{thm:ME}).

 \begin{cor} Suppose $S$ and $T$ are inverse semigroups with $0$ satisfying (P3) and (P4).
 Then $S$ is Morita equivalent to $T$ if and only if $P(S)$ is equivalent to $P(T)$. \end{cor}